sahinf/TAMU-Class-Parser/README.md

 # TAMU Class Parser
 A quick python script for parsing specifically the .json file that loads Howdy Portal's classes.

+# Instructions
+1. Go to Howdy and search for the class/class range that would like to parse
 ![Class Search](/images/classes.png)

 2. Open up the inspect element